Environment Variables Reference

 # check-env.sh - Validate environment variables

-echo "❌ $var is not set"
+echo "❌ OPENAI_API_KEY is not set (required for MCP server)"

 exit 1